wercker/pkg/health/README.md

 Package health provides a simple health monitoring server.

-## HealthService
+## Health Service

-To create a health service simply create a new HealthService using New, register any probes using the RegisterProbe function and finally calling ListenAndServe in a separate go routine:
+To create a health service simply create a new health.Service using New, register any probes using the RegisterProbe function and finally calling ListenAndServe in a separate go routine: